Skip to content

 Key Design 1: Feature Distillation for Representation Consistency

-• Mechanism: Minimize the \(\ell_2\) distance between old and new encoder outputs on the same observations: \(\mathcal{L}_{\text{KD}} = \sum_{t=1}^{L} \|f_{k-1}(o_t) - f_k(o_t)\|_2^2\).
+• Mechanism: Minimize the \(\ell_2\) distance between the new and old encoders on the same observation: \(\mathcal{L}_{\text{KD}} = \sum_{t=1}^{L} \|f_{k-1}(o_t) - f_k(o_t)\|_2^2\).

 Key Design 2: Feature Replay for Policy Consistency

-• Mechanism: Uses cross-entropy loss with inflection weighting: \(\mathcal{L}_{\text{FR}} = \frac{1}{L}\sum_{t=1}^{L} -w_t \log \pi_k(a_t | h_{1:t})\), where action transition points receive higher weight (\(w_t = 1 + \gamma \cdot \mathbb{1}_{a_t \neq a_{t-1}}\)).
+• Mechanism: Employ a cross-entropy loss with inflection weighting: \(\mathcal{L}_{\text{FR}} = \frac{1}{L}\sum_{t=1}^{L} -w_t \log \pi_k(a_t | h_{1:t})\), where action transition points are heavily weighted (\(w_t = 1 + \gamma \cdot \mathbb{1}_{a_t \neq a_{t-1}}\)).

 Key Design 3: Adaptive Experience Selection via LOF

-• Mechanism: CLIP encodes RGB observations into features \(\mathbf{v}_i\); the Local Outlier Factor (LOF) is computed for each frame, and frames with \(\text{LOF}(\mathbf{v}_i) > 1\) are selected as keyframes.
-A high LOF indicates that a frame deviates from its neighborhood density in feature space—typically corresponding to semantically salient moments such as entering a new room, discovering the target object, or navigating a path transition.
+• Mechanism: Encode RGB observations using CLIP to obtain features \(\mathbf{v}_i\), calculate the Local Outlier Factor (LOF) for each frame, and select frames with \(\text{LOF}(\mathbf{v}_i) > 1\) as keyframes.
+A high LOF indicates that the frame deviates from its neighborhood density in the feature space—typically corresponding to semantic mutations such as entering a new room, discovering a target object, or change in trajectory direction.

 Key Design 4: Overall Training Objective